chili-chips-ba/openCologne/README.md

 ## *Level II - Bread and Butter*

 **Play 4** - Port to GateMate a couple of advanced ULX3S examples.
-Now without restrictions related to support of PCB development, we are choosing these examples for their purely FPGA value.
-We may also modify them, write mutations and variants, looking to find a better fit for GateMate internal architecture, or letting our creativity a free hand to play and experiment.
+Now without restrictions related to PCB development support, we are choosing these examples for their purely FPGA value.
+We may also modify them, write mutations and variants, looking to find a better fit for GateMate internal architecture, or letting creativity a free hand to play and experiment.

 **Play 5** - Adapt [TetriSaraj](https://github.com/chili-chips-ba/openXC7-TetriSaraj) HW/SW project to GateMate.
 This is a serious SOC.
 Its hardware includes a RISC-V microkontroller, Instruction, and Data RAM, Frame Buffer with Video Subsystem, and high-speed I/O for VGA.
 On the software side, this is a bare-metal, "free-standing" C that implements the logic of a Tetrisoid gate.